 The Champagne Photo

 Photographer Andrew J. Russell began his career as an artist.
-As a commissioned officer in the Civil War, he was assigned to a special duty as photographer for the U.S. Military Railroad Construction Corps.
+As a commissioned officer in the Union Army during the Civil War, he initially worked painting a recruitment diorama and was soon assigned to a special duty post as photographer for the U.S. Military Railroad Construction Corps.

 The making of each photograph was a time-consuming process.
 The image was first composed on ground glass, then a sensitized glass plate was inserted in the camera.
 Chemicals for the plate had to be mixed on the spot and remain wet during the time of exposure.
 In addition, there was no camera shutter.
 The photographer simply removed the lens cap and replaced it when he guessed the time was about right.
 Finally the photographer or his assistant would develop the picture in a nearby portable darkroom.